bryanxhuang/wf-bilt-to-csv/README.md

 With the news of Wells Fargo splitting up with Bilt, I built this free, offline tool to convert their PDF Bank Statements to CSV.

 Wells Fargo does not allow users to export by `.csv` past 120 days for credit cards.
-Compared to most large retail banks, this makes even a year's worth of transactions pretty unmanageable to do by hand.
+Compared to most large retail banks, this is pretty low.
+Without a `.csv`, it makes even a year's worth of transactions pretty unmanageable to do by hand for taxes or accounting.

-A `.csv` format is useful for taxes, budgeting, and accounting.
+Use at your own discretion.
+This is not intended for other Wells Fargo Credit Card Statements or any future versions of the Bilt Card Statements when they switch to a new bank.
+There are some hard coded elements like 2024 as this was a quick and dirty util for me.
+I hope you find this helpful.

 ## Acknowledgements
 - Thanks to [Julian Kingman](https://github.com/JulianKingman/wells-fargo-statement-to-csv) for the original work getting a PDF parser to work.